Robert Toft

 Email: rtoft@uwo.ca

-Over the years, Robert Toft (PhD, King’s College, University of London) has pursued a variety of projects within the research-creation paradigm.
-His scholarly interests focus on three broad areas: historical performance practices, popular music, and recording practice.
-He has given master classes on historical principles of singing at leading conservatories and music schools in many countries, and Recording Classical Music (Routledge) has been included in the list of the 100 Best Music Production Books of All Time (bookauthority.org).
+Over the years, Robert Toft (PhD, King’s College, University of London, UK) has pursued a variety of projects within the research-creation paradigm.
+His interests focus on three broad areas: historical performance, popular music, and audio recording.
+Equally at home in each field, he has given master classes on historical principles of singing at leading conservatories and music schools in many countries, and his book on recording has been included in the list of the 100 Best Music Production Books of All Time (bookauthority.org).
 His monograph on 1960s popular music, Hits and Misses: Crafting Top 40 Singles, 1963 – 1971, is published by Continuum/Bloomsbury.

-He has written five books on the history of singing, all of which have been widely praised by performers and scholars.
+Robert’s work on historical performance has been widely praised by performers and scholars.
 For example, Bel Canto: A Performer’s Guide (Oxford University Press) has been described as “revolutionary” (Choral Journal) and “a must-read for singers, teachers of singing, vocal coaches, and conductors” (Early Music America), while With Passionate Voice: Re-Creative Singing in Sixteenth-Century England and Italy (Oxford University Press; Japanese edition published by Dowa Shoin) has been noted for its “unique blend of profound, searching scholarship [and] inspired application for teaching and guiding young performers” (Anthony Rooley, pre-publication review).
-In addition, two of his articles have been anthologized in collections of “the most important and influential published articles” that have “shaped” their respective fields (historical performance and popular music; published by Ashgate).
+In addition, two of his articles have been anthologized in collections of “the most important and influential published articles” that have “shaped” their fields (popular music and historical performance).

-Robert’s scholarly and practical work has received international awards, including a Distinguished International Visitors Fellowship from the Australian Research Council for work at the Centre of Excellence for the History of Emotions (Sydney and Melbourne).
-In Canada, the Social Sciences and Humanities Research Council recognized Robert’s unique combination of scholarship and performance with two research-creation grants: “From Research to Public Performance: Historically-Informed Re-Creative Singing” (2013-16) and “Turning Research into Sound: Re-Creating the Declamatory Vocal Style of the Early 19th Century” (2021-24).
-He is also a member (Partner Investigator) of the international team working on the Australian Discovery Project “The Shock of the Old: Rediscovering the Sounds of bel canto 1700-1900,” which has received funding of $550,000 from the Australian Research Council.
+His practical and scholarly work has received international awards, including a Distinguished International Visitors Fellowship from the Australian Research Council for projects at the Universities of Melbourne and Sydney.
+In Canada, the Social Sciences and Humanities Research Council recognized Robert’s unique combination of performance and scholarship with two research-creation grants, and he is currently a Partner Investigator with an international team working on an Australian Discovery Project that received funding of $550,000 from the Australian Research Council.